 - Kosher salt and freshly ground black pepper

-- 2 pounds fresh raw Mexican chorizo sausages
+- 2 pounds (900g) fresh raw Mexican chorizo sausages

 Heat oil in a large saucepan over medium-high heat until shimmering.
 Add onion and cook, stirring frequently, until softened, about 4 minutes.
 Add cumin and chili powder and cook, stirring constantly, until fragrant, about 1 minute.
 Add tomatoes, capers, olives, and cilantro.
 Season to taste with salt and pepper.
 Remove from heat and set aside.

-Transfer tomato mixture to 10-inch square disposable aluminum pan.
-Alternatively, construct a tray out of a double layer of heavy duty aluminum foil, 10 inches square, with sides about 2 inches high.
+Transfer tomato mixture to a 10-inch square disposable aluminum pan.
+(Alternatively, construct a tray out of a double layer of heavy-duty aluminum foil, 10 inches square, with sides about 2 inches high.)
 Nestle sausages into mixture.

 Place tray on hot side of grill and cook until simmering, about 4 minutes.
 Slide to cooler side of grill.
-Cover grill with vents over the sausages.
-Cook with all vents open until sausages register 140° to 145°F on an instant read thermometer, about 20 minutes, turning once in the middle.
+Cover grill, with vents over sausages.
+Cook with all vents open until sausages register 140 to 145°F (60 to 63°C) on an instant-read thermometer, about 20 minutes, turning once halfway through.

 Remove lid.
-Using tongs, remove sausages from sauce and place directly on cooking grates over hot side of grill.
+Using tongs, remove sausages from sauce and place directly on cooking grate over hot side of grill.
 Cook, turning occasionally, until well browned and crisp, about 3 minutes total.
 Return to sauce.
-Serve immediately, garnishing with extra cilantro, lime wedges, and tortillas is desired.
+Serve immediately, garnishing with extra cilantro, lime wedges, and tortillas as desired.